EspositoLucas/Youtube-API-Analyzer/README.md

 Since all data requested from Youtube API is public data (which everyone on the Internet can see on Youtube), there is no particular privacy issues as far as I am concerned.
 In addition, the data is obtained only for research purposes in this case and not for any commercial interests

+## Ideas for Future Research

+To expand and build on this research project, one can:

+- Expand the dataset to also smaller channels in Programming/Software Engineering niche

+- Do sentiment analysis on the comments and find out which videos get more positive comments and which videos get less positive comments

+- Do market research by analyzing questions in the comment threads and identifying common questions/ market gaps which could potentially filled

+- Conduct this research for other niches (e.g. vlogs or gaming channels), to compare different niches with each other to see the different patterns in viewership and video characteristics

 ## References/ Resources used:

 [1] Youtube API.
 Avaliable at https://developers.google.com/youtube/v3